meetings/developer-docs/data-api/resources/meetings/README.md

 ## Insert

     POST /v1/meetings/

+The insert request can contain the following additional parameters:

+    initial_agenda : s, // html of the initial agenda
+    participants : [
+        { ... }, // object containing the same parameters as normal participant adding
+        ...
+    ]

-In addition to normal function, you can pass in the id for a meeting_suggestion object to activate:
+Instead of the normal function, you can pass in the id for a meeting_suggestion object to activate:

     from_suggestion_id